Enchilada: Nicaragua

-In Nicaragua, enchiladas are different from the other ones in Central America and resemble those in Mexico; they are corn tortillas filled with a mixture of ground beef and rice with chilli, they are then folded and covered in egg batter and deep fried.
+In Nicaragua, enchiladas are different from the other ones in Central America and resemble those in Mexico; they are corn tortillas filled with a mixture of ground beef and rice with chili, they are then folded and covered in egg batter and deep fried.
 It is commonly served with a cabbage and tomato salad (either pickled salad or in cream and tomato sauce).
 The Nicaraguan enchilada resembles the empanada of other countries.

 Guatemala

 In Guatemala, enchiladas look much like Honduran enchiladas but the recipe is different.
-This version most commonly begins with a leaf of fresh lettuce, then a layer of 'picado de carne,' which includes meat (generally ground beef, shredded chicken, or pork) and diced vegetables (carrot, potato, onion, celery, green bean, peas, red bell pepper, garlic, bay leaf, seasoned with salt and black pepper).
+This version most commonly begins with a leaf of fresh lettuce on top of a flat fried corn tortilla, then a layer of 'picado de carne,' which includes meat (generally ground beef, shredded chicken, or pork) and diced vegetables (carrot, potato, onion, celery, green bean, peas, red bell pepper, garlic, bay leaf, seasoned with salt and black pepper).
 The next layer in the recipe is the 'curtido' layer which includes more vegetables (cabbage, beets, onions, and carrots).
 After this is two or three pieces of sliced hard boiled egg, then thin sliced white onion, and finally a drizzle of mild red salsa.
 The dish is topped with either queso seco or queso fresco and garnished with cilantro.

-Trivia

-The idiomatic American English phrase "the whole enchilada" means "the whole thing".